Catalog Description

 Methods of Evaluation

-• Example: A final portfolio of 10-12 event photographs will be created.
-Evaluation will be based on a grading rubric provided to students.
-Major components of the rubric would include proper exposure, lighting, posing, composition and storytelling.
+- Example: A final portfolio of 10-12 event photographs will be created.
+Evaluation will be based on proper exposure, lighting, posing, composition and storytelling.

-• Example: Based upon lectures, readings and in-class demonstrations, students will demonstrate how to setup a standard key/fill off-camera flash setup.
-The components of the grade and their weight will be provided to the students as part of a grading rubric.
-Major components will include proper shutter speed, aperture and ISO settings, lighting position in relation to the subject(s) and lighting ratio.
+- Example: Based upon lectures, readings and in-class demonstrations, students will demonstrate how to setup a standard key/fill off-camera flash setup.
+Evaluation will include proper shutter speed, aperture and ISO settings, lighting position in relation to the subject(s) and lighting ratio.

 Repeatable